Want Stronger Friendships? Pull Out Your Notepad

 In search of better connections, she started a spreadsheet.
 After all, she worked in the financial industry and uses Microsoft Excel all the time at her job in Charlotte, N.C.
 Why not use it for her personal life?

-"It seemed to make sense that I would just utilize Excel to keep track of my friends," says Nuñez.
+"It seemed to make sense that I would just utilize Excel to keep track of my friends," Nuñez says.

 First order of business: "I brainstormed of all the people that mean something to me, all the people that I would love to continue a relationship with, and I just wrote them all down," says Nuñez.